About the course

 The workshop will focus on improving frontline staff’s knowledge on what to expect if they come across someone who has experienced a trauma.
 We will then provide skills to help you to support individuals who are distressed as a result of a trauma and information on how to recognise whether they need referring for further professional help or not.
 You will learn about the symptoms of post-traumatic stress disorder (PTSD) and what the recommended treatments are.

-We will also spent time exploring ways that you can look after yourself when doing this work.
+We will also spend time exploring ways that you can look after yourself when doing this work.

 Through a combination of didactic teaching, videos, and group discussion attendees will have the opportunity to think about how they can apply what they’ve learnt to their own practice.